-STEAMBOAT SPRINGS — The three suspects charged with the murder of 26-year-old Steamboat Springs man Elliott Stahl made their first court appearance Monday, the last time they’ll do so before January 2020.
+STEAMBOAT SPRINGS — The three suspects charged with the murder of 26-year-old Steamboat Springs man Elliot Stahl made their first court appearance Monday, the last time they’ll do so before January 2020.

-Routt County District Attorney Matt Karzen officially filed all of the charges on Friday.
+Routt County District Attorney Matt Karzen officially filed all of the charges Friday.

 In Colorado, the maximum penalty for being found guilty of murder in the first degree is the death penalty.
 The minimum penalty is life in prison without parole.

-Ellifritz, Forquer and Piccolo-Labbs were arrested Oct.
+Ellifritz, Forquer and Piccolo-Laabs were arrested Oct.
 19 on suspicion of stabbing and killing Stahl.
 They also have been accused of stealing money, a backpack and prescription medications from him.